vineethk/vineethk.github.com/_posts/2012-03-17-command-line-editing.md

 ---
 layout: template
-title: [HOWTO]: Do efficient command line command editing
+title: "[HOWTO]: Do efficient command line command editing"
 ---

 Have you ever felt frustrated while editing a long command on a command line of a shell?
 Or say you are in Scala's REPL, and you want to go back to the middle of the line to edit something?